SAP/cloud-mta-build-tool/README.md

 ```

 ##### How to use the images
-You should choose the relevant image type from following list to replace the `<TYPE>` template in the command according your MTA project technolegies:
+You should choose the relevant image type from following list to replace the `<TYPE>` template in the command according your MTA project technologies:
 * java8-node12
 * java8-node14
 * java11-node12